JUST-ROWDY/JUST-ROWDY/README.md

 ### Welcome to my github repository!
 I'm glad to see you here!

 Hi there!
 My name is Msv .
 My age is 15 and My Birth Date was September 17,2006.
-I lived in the Warangal and I'm 10th year from Sri Chaitanya in Hyderabad.
+I lived in the Hyderabad and I'm 10th year from Sri Chaitanya in Hyderabad.
 I code all of my bots in JS ,PY since that's the language that I'm most familiar with and not a lot of other developers use python so I wanted to standout!

 ### Languages and Tools: